szweibel/DHRI-static/workshops/newthon.md

 # Functions

 Broadly defined, a function is a block of reusable code that performs a specific task.
 Often, a function takes an input, transforms the input, and returns an output.
-Imagine, for instance, a [penny press](https://en.wikipedia.org/wiki/Elongated_coin) at a popular tourist attraction that accepts a penny (the input), flattens and embosses the penny (the transformation), and spits out an elongated coin with a new design, perhaps an image of the Statue of Liberty (the output)!
-Or, for those of you who remember high school algebra, the function `f(x) = x + 1` means that given an input `x`, the function will return `x + 1`.
-For example, if I substituted `2` for `x`, my function would read `f(2) = 2 + 1`, or `f(2) = 3`.
-In this case, my input was `2`, the transformation was to add `1`, and the output was `3`.
-These are the basic concepts that make up a function in Python as well!
+For instance, a function `get_user_name()` might prompt the user for their name (taking input), add their name to a list of users (transforming that input), and return that list to be used elsewhere in the program (providing an output).
+This functionality would allow us to reuse the function every time we want to ask a new user for their name and add it to our list of users.

 ## Writing Your First Function

-Let's write a Python function that prints the output from our alegebraic equation `f(x) = x + 1` above.
+Let's write a Python function that allows us to add one to a given number, and then print the results of the operation.

 Try running the code in the editor below.
 (If you accidentally modify the code, you can hit the `REVERT` button to reset it.)